 It’s kind of boring.
-But at the same time, people actually always I have two questions.
+But at the same time, people always have two questions.
 So how much like did I get better?
 And then they have much like, you know, like am I doing compared to like two months ago.

-So by being able to measure all the range of motion, by it actually able to tell you that like you know, the progress that you’re making.
+So by being able to measure all the range of motion, by it able to tell you that like you know, the progress that you’re making.

 This is recovery after stroke with Bill Gasiamis helping you go from where you are to where you’d rather be.

 Bill from recoveryafterstroke.com This is Episode 74.
 And with me is Scott Kim from Neofect.
 Scott, welcome to the podcast.

 Scott Kim 1:00

 Yeah, thank you, man.
 I thought I’d get in touch because I get excited when I find new products that can help stroke survivors and anyone else who’s experiencing neurological challenges.

 And one of your products stood out but before we get to talking about that product, can you tell me a little bit about how it is that you got involved in the organization that you’re working for?
 And how did that lead to the development of these amazing products?
 Tell me what it is that you do.

 Sure, yeah, as you said, Neofect is a company that makes software and hardware and for you know, like that to help the you know, people with the like neurological conditions, and our flagship device is called the Smart Glove.